dotnet/dotnet-monitor/documentation/api/processes-list.md

 > **NOTE:** Process information (IDs, names, environment, etc) may change between invocations of these APIs.
 Processes may start or stop between API invocations, causing this information to change.

+## Host Address

+The default host address for these routes is `https://localhost:52323`.
+This route is only available on the addresses configured via the `--urls` command line parameter and the `DOTNETMONITOR_URLS` environment variable.

 ## Authentication

+Authentication is enforced for this route.
+See [Authentication](./../authentication.md) for further information.

 Allowed schemes:
 - `MonitorApiKey`
 - `Negotiate` (Windows only, running as unelevated)

-See [Authentication](./../authentication.md) for further information.

 ## Responses